Was Entropy Conserved between BBN and Recombination?: Decaying Particle Model

 where $m_{\text{pl}}$ is the Planck mass and $g_*$ is the effective degrees of freedom of Standard Model relativistic particles.
 Since we are only considering reheat temperatures after BBN ($T_{\mathrm{RH}}<\SI{0.01}{MeV}$), $g_* = 3.38$.

 We assume neutrinos are composed of two massless species and one massive species with $m_{3} = 0.06$ eV.
+For simplicity, we also assume the abundance of $m_3$ does not change due to the $Y$ decay; while the injection of photons from the $Y$ particle does cause a non-standard abundance of $m_3$ (see Appendix \ref{sec:CLASSmodifications}), no new active neutrinos are produced from the $Y$ decay.
+Since we assume that the $Y$ particle decays after neutrino decoupling, any active neutrinos produced by the decay would lead to a non-thermal distribution, which would impact the matter power spectrum \citep{kawasaki_mev-scale_2000, cuoco_observations_2005, agarwal_effect_2011, das_non-thermal_2022}.
+However, the minimal assumption of $m_{3} = 0.06$ eV is well below cosmological bounds on the sum of neutrino masses \citep{planck_collaboration_planck_2020-1}.
+Therefore, while we assume no new active neutrinos are produced by the $Y$ decay, we do not expect relaxing this assumption to have a significant impact on our results.

 We include the two massless neutrinos in $\rho_{ur}$ and denote the energy density of the massive neutrino as $\rho_{ncdm}$ (non-cold dark matter).
 Since the massive neutrino is relativistic prior to recombination, the total radiation energy density is $\rho_r = \rho_\gamma + \rho_{ur} + \rho_{ncdm}$ for the reheat temperatures that we consider.

-We parameterize how much energy density the $Y$ particle contributes to the universe via the maximum of $\rho_Y/\rho_r$, denoted as $\maxyr$.
+We parametrize how much energy density the $Y$ particle contributes to the Universe via the maximum of $\rho_Y/\rho_r$, denoted as $\maxyr$.
 Under the assumption of radiation domination, this ratio can be expressed as

 where $ \rho_{x,i}\equiv \rho_x(a_i)$ for species $x$, $\widetilde{\Gamma}_Y \equiv \Gamma_Y/H_i$, $H_i \equiv H(a_i)$, and $a_i$ is the initial scale factor of our numerical solution (see Appendix \ref{sec:CLASSmodifications} for a derivation).